HJBowers/thinkable-tanager/README.md

 ## User Story:
-Main menu at start and end of game
-User can move "flappy bird" up and down, not left and right Game scrolls from right to left and an even speed
+Main menu at start and end of game that includes settings User can move "flappy bird" up and down, not left and right Game scrolls from right to left and an even speed